art

 digital

-Something changed for seventeen-year-old me in the last months of high school when my parents could no longer be bothered to police my nights.
-At that point, nighttime became about eating homemade chocolate cake out of the fridge and finally being able to read my books in peace and just sitting and looking out the window and be mesmerized by the great night sky.
-Nighttime meant being alone and finding peace in that instead of anxiety.
+until something changed in the last few months of high school. that was when my parents and I finally gave up on each other, marking my first opportunity ever to just--well--live life. at that point, nighttime went from trouble time to eating homemade chocolate cake out of the fridge, finally being able to read in peace, and just looking out the window and being mesmerized by the great night sky.

 Wild Horse (2020)